 Your visitor has found your eCommerce site, selected a product and placed it in their cart.
-But until they enter their payment info and click that the last button, no sale is final!
+But until they enter their payment info and click the last purchase button, no sale is final!
 To assure they carry through with the purchase, you need to make the checkout process as streamlined and efficient as possible.
 If you leave even the smallest hurdle, your potential customer could abandon the sale and look elsewhere.

 For those who prefer to watch rather than read...

-With conversion rate often being used as a major KPI to determine the effectiveness of eCommerce sites, the question at the top of many marketers’ minds is whether their site conversion rates are up to par.
+With conversion rates often being used as a major KPI to determine the effectiveness of eCommerce sites, the question at the top of many marketers’ minds is whether their site conversion rates are up to par.
 In reality, average rates vary considerably by a number of factors, including:

 - Product type

 - Device (Mobile vs. PC)

 - The brick-and-mortar component of the store (or lack thereof)